 The legend of Big M has survived to the present day, so it must have been known to the diggers’ ancestors.
 And they would surely notice the parallel between this epitome of manliness who punched dragons into submission and the lava used to suppress their dragon god.
-And so, I conclude that Flamelurker was born from merging these two ideas.
-Much like the story of the Biblical Noah taking inspiration from Mesopotamian epics, the predecessors folded the legend of Big M into their existing mythology, creating a new figure who was similar yet distinct.
+And so, Flamelurker was most likely born from merging these two ideas.
+The predecessors folded the legend of Big M into their existing mythology, creating a new figure who was similar yet distinct.
 The superhuman monster they conceptualized embodied all of the power they struggled to control but needed if they ever hoped to match an even greater threat.
 Imprisoning the flame fiend thus became a ritual praying for the continued success of their lava flow system which in turn gave comfort to those fearful of a god’s wrath — all of it served a purpose in this pagan religion.

 They must have felt rewarded for their efforts, as dragonstones ooze from its body.
 This ore is a fragment of dragon bone that comes afloat in the lava, implying that the leftover souls in the beast’s remains react to the lava to produce it.
 This is further supported by the fact that dragonstone imbues a weapon with the fire attribute, meaning that the souls contained that power when altered into this state.
 Simply put, the ancient diggers had accidentally made their holy sepulcher into an ore factory.
 The significance of this event cannot be understated.
-Even if it wasn’t the precursors’ first experience with ores, it made them a centerpiece of their culture.
+The land is clearly rich with a wide variety of ores, likely due to the combination of mountainous terrain and sunny climate — the region looks to be a desert, and more sun means more souls shining on rock to form more ores.
+But even if it wasn’t the precursors’ first experience with ores, the dragon bones made them a centerpiece of their culture.
 How could they ignore the response to pacifying a god or the power it contained?
 They would want to collect it, study it, and ultimately make use it.
 Therefore, ores were most likely the angle by which this tribe of craftsmen learned the soul arts, and we see the end results.

 In order to defeat the Dragon God, we operate two large stone ballistae that fire a long metal spear into each of its arms, pinning it into the rockface so we can reach the head and finish it off.
 While the spears themselves appear mundane if exquisitely designed, the ballistae are by contrast fairly simple in make but glow an aqua hue in certain areas.
 This suggests that they are powered by magic rather than any mechanism.
 The same is true for the Dragon Bone Smasher, a massive iron greatsword found within the temple.
 This mass of iron is the heaviest sword we can acquire and lacks an edged blade, making it better suited for smashing than cutting.
 But despite being perversely applied for a sword, Scirvir still recognizes the weapon as the quintessence of the predecessors’ technology, and the weapon’s name and description reaffirms that they made it with the intention of crushing a dragon’s bones.
 The sword’s description also confirms it to be endowed with magic that protects the wielder from fire.
 In short, the diggers utilized the soul arts to augment their already impressive artisanry.